 Types of wood and their relationship with humidity

 Mahogany is a rather common wood.
 It is fine-grained and durable and is generally excellent for making furniture.
 It is one of the best woods concerning resistance to water.
 This wood is even used in the production of boats.
 Mahogany’s design means it is resistant to swelling, warping, and shrinking.
 Due to this durability, and its lovely, elegant color, it is one of the most expensive options on the market.

 Walnut is another quite common option on the market.
 It is a strong, finely-textured wood that carpenters love due to its ease of working.
 It gives stunning finishes and looks classy.
 You will find it in wall paneling and cabinetry.
 Just as mahogany, it resists moisture.
 It is resistant to warping and shrinking, as well.

 Maple is similarly finely-textured.
 It is often found on floors and can also be used in furniture.
-Nevertheless, it isn't as moisture resistant as the types of wood we have discussed so far.
-As a result, it will experience some degree of shrinkage when in permanent humid conditions.
+Nevertheless, it isn’t as moisture resistant as the types of wood we have discussed so far.
+As a result, it will experience some degree of shrinkage when in permanently humid conditions.